Aelpecyem/Besmirchment/README.md

-# Fabric Example Mod
+# Besmirchment

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Besmirchment - the first [Bewitchment](https://github.com/MoriyaShiine/bewitchment) addon!
+Besmirchment is a satire addon -but we both know people are going to play it unironically, so it is highly configurable.

+Besmirchment's design is usually self-ironic, impractical or just "why not".

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Currently, Besmirchment is available under the CC0 license.
+Don't steal art tho.